10 Tips for an Authentic Ireland Vacation

 When we travel I want to be immersed in Ireland.
 I want to meet the people, have a pint, learn the dance steps (with my two left feet), and hear their stories.

 So when travel agents suggest a large tour operator as the best way to travel, I disagree.
 It's not that I have anything against tours; some are really great.
-Like my own Celtic Experience small-group tour.
-Or local guide walking tours through a city or area.
-Or even a day tour if you don't want to drive yourself along cliff-top roads overlooking the ocean.

 But for exploring all Ireland has to offer I recommend renting a car (or hiring a private driver guide) – especially if you are traveling with children.

 It's not that difficult to drive on the “wrong” side of the road and when you have your own vehicle you are free to go at your own pace.
-Follow that intriguing, hand painted sign for hot tea and fresh scones; search for the castle you *think* you see in the distance; pull to the side of the road and talk to the man strolling with his dog.
-You can't do any of that on a big bus tour.

 Lough Eske Castle, Dnegal, Ireland

 Another suggestion I balk at, at least for Ireland, is to spend your entire vacation in hotels.
-I, personally, recommend mixing up your lodgings– maybe a B&B for a couple nights, followed by a boutique hostel to save a bit of money, then a splurge on a castle hotel.
-Each accommodation is a different experience, a unique ‘flavor' of Ireland.
+I, personally, recommend mixing up your lodgings– maybe a B&B for a couple nights, followed by a self-catering stay to ‘live like a local, then a splurge on a castle hotel.

 Hore Abbey, County Tipperary, Ireland